 Are there any investment and or market risks with this transaction?

-As in 2015 and 2016, the Board of Benefits Services will work very closely with Fidelity Investments to ensure the transaction is completed expeditiously.
+As in prior years, the Board of Benefits Services will work very closely with Fidelity Investments to ensure the transaction is completed expeditiously.
 Due to the nature of the transaction, funds reallocated will be out of the market for at least one business day.
 Corresponding investment and or market risks apply to the amount reallocated.

 What happens to my account under the RCA retirement plan once all my funds have been reallocated?